brooksprumo/resume/source/brooksprumo_resume.md

 - MS in Computer Science with a concentration in Computer Architecture
 - Cumulative GPA: 3.71/4.00
 - Research on 3D DRAM, integrated DRAM-on-chip, and multi-core cache insertion/promotion policies.
 Resulted in an ISCA workshop (CMP-MSI) publication on multi-core caching policies (see below).
-Implemented design in Zesto, a modern multi-core SimpleScalar based x86 simulator, for evaluation.
+Implemented design in Zesto, a modern multi-core SimpleScalar based x86 simulator written in C++, for evaluation.
 - Research on low-power dynamic compilation.
-Created a power optimization for LLVM that executed binaries and dynamically optimized them for low-power functional unit power gating.
+Created a power optimization for LLVM, written in C++, that executed binaries and dynamically optimized them for low-power functional unit power gating.
 Evaluated design with a modified PTLSim, an x86 simulator
 - High performance computing and multi-threaded development with C/C++, pthreads, OpenMP, and CUDA.
 Projects involved shared memory programming, message passing, GPGPU programming, various forms of interprocess communication and remote procedure calls, and simulator development.

 ### [Rensselaer Polytechnic Institute](http://www.rpi.edu)